Mera Naam Djoker (My name is Djoker)

 My first live match at Eden Gardens was as a seven year old.
 I remember how India dominated almost the entire match but with almost 80 runs to win in eight overs, quite safe in the pre T20 era, a certain Saleem Malik went crazy.
 A small matter of 72 in 36 balls to silence the one lakh motley crowd.
 It was an even matchup in the mid 80’s till Javed Miandad broke Indian hearts with that last ball six off Chetan Sharma.
 It didn’t just win the Greens the match but gave them a strong psychological advantage over the next decade or so.
 There would be many Indo Pak matches on Fridays in Sharjah and the general rule was that Pakistan invariably won.

-We toured Pakistan in ‘89- the highlight was a washed out ODI match.
+We toured Pakistan in ‘89- the highlight was an exhibition T20 match which replaced an abandoned ODI match.
 Very few remember the result but what still lingers in memory are the four sixes that a certain 16 year old hit against the wily fox Abdul Qadir in one over- what a grand entry it was by the ‘Master BlasterSachin Tendulkar.
 The Sharjah debacle would continue.
 Those were the days of home umpires, and very often, they played as the 12th and 13th team members- none more so than the Sharjah Wills Trophy ’91 final when Aaqib Javed would take a 7/37 including a hat-trick of LBW’s- the third dismissal where the umpire gave the batsman out even before the bowler had appealed.

 The ‘92 World Cup was the crowning glory for the evergreen Imran Khan as he led Pakistan to the most unlikely World Cup win.
 But what I remember more is India winning the most important match-up- when the Indian bowlers tightened the screws and Kiran More got under Javed Miandad’s skin so much that he practiced some spot jumps.